rfbergeron/bompiler/IDEAS.md

 ## Things to hold off on
 There are a few features that seem difficult to implement, not important for the purpose of achieving self-hosting, or both.
 These include:
-- Variably modified types: I don't think I'll be using these, and they seem like a pain in the ass to implement
+- ~~Variably modified types: I don't think I'll be using these, and they seem like a pain in the ass to implement~~ I just realized that I've been looking at a draft of C99, not C89, so I might not have even needed to worry about this in the first place
 - Variadic functions: I'm not sure how much of the heavy lifting is done by the standard library here, but we'll see
 - typedefs: might not be that much of a headache to implement, but we'll see